arctern-io/arctern-bootcamp/shtruck_en/README.md

 # Analyzing Shanghai Truck Dataset with Arctern

-This tutorial will guide you through analyzing Shanghai Truck dataset with Arctern for massive Geospatial data processing and with keplergl for data visualization.
+This tutorial will guide you through analyzing Shanghai Truck dataset with Arctern for massive Geospatial data processing and with kepler.gl for data visualization.

 ## Prerequisite